Dicke superradiant enhancement of the heat current in circuit QED: Introduction

-This article is organized as follows, in Sec.~\ref{sec:model} we derive the model and discuss the super-extensive behavior of the heat current in the noiseless case, i.e. when the modulus collective spin operator is conserved.
+This article is organized as follows, in Sec.~\ref{sec:model} we derive the model and discuss the super-extensive behavior of the heat current in the noiseless case, i.e. when the modulus of the collective spin operator is conserved.
 In Sec.~\ref{sec:Parasitic_bath} we discuss the resilience of this super-extensive behavior to the addition of a realistic parasitic bath, breaking the conservation of the modulus of the collective spin.
+In Sec.~\ref{sect:EP} we discuss the experimental feasibility of observing our findings and we propose a minimal experimental setup that exhibits the super-extensive behavior of the heat current.
 In Sec.~\ref{sec:Conclusions} we draw our conclusions.
-Apps.~\ref{App:derivation_of_TC},\ref{App:derivation_Lindblad},\ref{appendixA} contain a series of technical details.
+Apps.~\ref{App:derivation_of_TC},\ref{App:derivation_Lindblad},\ref{appendixA}, \ref{appendixHeatDetuned} contain a series of technical details.